 Much of the music of the 90s may be associated more with personal angst that political dissension, but it was still a rich decade for socially conscious music.
 The decade could be considered the golden age of afro-centric hip-hop music.
 Movements such as riot grrrl and queercore were also important in amplifying women and LGBTQ+ voices.
 There was a diverse group of artists and genres that were contributing to the canon of protest music.
 The following is a small sampling of albums released during the 90s, ranging from the well-known to the obscure.
 The following list is presented in chronological order.

 This is the fourth album from a group that many dismiss as a one-hit-wonder for the 1997 hit “Tubthumping.”
-Long before and after that, they were an explicitly political band that was heavily involved with activism.
+Long before and after that, they were an explicitly political band heavily involved with activism.
 This album is a musical departure from their early Anarcho-punk sound, adopting a more celebratory dance-oriented style.
 Lyrically just as radical.

 The Portland hardcore quartet packs a ferocious punch.
 The blistering musical attack is backed by denouncements of police brutality and fascism.